amihaylovaa/Data-structures-and-algorithms/README.md

-The following project presents some of the basic data structures which I studied during the second year of my bachelor degree.
+The following project presents some of the basic data structures.

 There you will find :
 1) Singly linked list